bhumikagupta01/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Title: Machine Learning for Heart Disease Prediction: A Concise Analysis

 Introduction:
 This project focuses on using machine learning (ML) to predict heart disease risk based on clinical data.
 We leverage a comprehensive dataset comprising patient demographics, physiological measurements, lifestyle factors, and diagnostic test results.